eligrey/async-document-write/README.md

 be included asynchronously (a la `<script async>`) when ADW is loaded.
-All you have to do is add `eval(document.write.START);` to the start of the code and `eval(document.write.END);` to the end. **If the target page does not have ADW loaded, your code will behave as it would normally.** The evals simple do nothing and produce no errors if ADW isn't loaded.
+All you have to do is add `eval(document.write.START);` to the start of the code and `eval(document.write.END);` to the end. **If the target page does not have ADW loaded, your code will behave as it would normally.** The evals simply do nothing and produce no errors if ADW is not loaded.

 Usage